SlippingGittys-Discord-Themes/surCord/README.md

   * Head [here](https://github.com/SlippingGitty/surCord/raw/main/surCord.user.css) to install.

 ## Extra info ℹ️
 This theme was made with macOS in mind first and foremost.
-As a result, this theme may look imporper if you are on Windows or any various Linux flavor of choice.
-Various parts may or may not be broken, such as fonts, spacing, etc.
+As a result, this theme might look imporper if you are on Windows, or any various Linux flavor of choice.
+Several parts may or may not be broken, such as fonts, margins & padding, etc.

 ## Devs, Contributors, and other Creditors: